workworkwork-create/Building-a-Hill-Fire-Detection-IoT-with-LoRa/README.md

 # Building-a-Hill-Fire-Detection-IoT-with-LoRa
 Attachment of Design Files

-The attachments below are the project code used in this project.

 Sensor node – Folder contains
 (1) a modified version of I-CUBE-LRWAN for USI I-NUCLEO-LRWAN1 LoRa shield and (2) project code for on-board STM32F103 MCU